win-acme/win-acme/docs/manual/system-requirements.md

 ## FTPS bindings
 Updating FTPS binding is only supported for IIS 7.5 and above.

+# Powershell
+If you use Powershell (`.ps1`) script for custom installation or DNS validation steps, please make sure to use a recent version of the Powershell runtime.
+Windows Server 2008 ships with Powershell 2.0 which seems to have issues with starting from win-acme.

 # Microsoft Exchange
 Please refer to ([this page](https://docs.microsoft.com/en-us/exchange/plan-and-deploy/supportability-matrix?view=exchserver-2019) to check compatibility between different versions of Exchange and the .NET Framework.